 Associates aren’t directly related to a Search Console account in the same way as owners and users.
 They can perform tasks for your site or view specific data, but they can’t access your Search Console account directly.

-Before we get started, it’s important to establish whether you’re a verified owner on the GSC account you want to add a new user to.
+Before we start looking at how to add user to Search Console, it’s important to check whether you’re a verified owner on the GSC account you want to add a new user to.
 If you’re a delegated owner and want to manage users, you’ll need to first verify ownership through one of these methods.

 Step 1: Log into your Google Search Console account.

 Once you’ve navigated to search.google.com and logged into your account, select the property you want to add a user to, then click on settings.

 Step 2: Navigate to users and permissions.